Help Yourself to Helper, Utah

 As the rail industry grew, Helper also became known as a mining community, thanks to the abundant reserves of coal nearby.
 The two industries grew in tandem, and workers from all over the world and the new West flocked to Helper.
 Since those days, acceptance of multiculturalism and ethnic diversity has been a defining aspect of the town.

-To learn more about the town’s mining and railroad history, head over to the aptly named Western Mining & Railroad Museum.
+To learn more about the town’s mining and railroad history, head over to the Helper Museum.
 There you’ll be treated to exhibits all about mining … and railroads!
 With a knowledgeable staff, a mock-up coal mine, recreated historical scenes and a miniature train ride, this immersive experience will bring a personal touch to the area’s history and help the Old West come alive around you.
 It’s located in the Old Helper Hotel building, where you’ll also find plenty of stories, oral histories and local legends that won’t show up in the history books.

 The Art Community